Propoxylates

 Find answers to common questions about our products and services

-Propoxylates are surfactants produced by reacting alcohols or other compounds with propylene oxide.
-They are used in various applications including detergents, personal care products, and industrial formulations.
+Propoxylates are surfactants made by reacting alcohols or other compounds with propylene oxide (PO).
+Used in detergents, personal care, and industrial formulations.
+CAS 126-00-1 (propylene oxide).

 Propoxylates use propylene oxide while ethoxylates use ethylene oxide.
 Propoxylates typically provide better foam control and are more hydrophobic, making them suitable for low-foam applications.